How To Choose Compact Powder

 For Sensitive Skin

 - Whether your skin type is oily or dry, consider its sensitivity while choosing a compact powder.
-Choose the one which is skin-friendly.
+Choose the one which is skin-friendly and has SPF.

 - Sanitization is very important, so remember to clean your tools before applying the powder.

-- Always carry a blotting paper in your makeup kit to quickly mattify your skin.
+- Always carry a blotting paper in your makeup kit to quickly mattify your skin and improve the skin texture.

 - Avoid using sponges to apply the powder as sponges have a tendency to absorb most of the product.
 They are ideal for touch-ups.